library(RODBC)

 SELECT

-(cp.CPUE_KGKM2/100) CPUE_KGHA, -- akgfmaps is expecting hectares
+(cp.CPUE_KGKM2/100) CPUE_KGHA, -- akgfmaps is expecting hectares, but can take any units

 hh.LATITUDE_DD_START LATITUDE,